+11.3.2015 Page 1 of 5

+- e. include the name of the school personnel with whom the parent or guardian should meet; a date, time, and place for the meeting; and the name, address, and telephone number of a person to contact to arrange a different date, time, or place within ten (10) days of the date that the habitual truancy notice was sent; and - f. include a statement of the penalties that may be imposed on the parent or guardian under Wis.
+Stat., § 118.15(5) if he or she fails to cause the child to attend school regularly as required under Wis.
+Stat., § 118.15(1)(a).

+The habitual-truancy letter is required to be sent only once per academic year.

-4. 5.
-The district shall maintain an electronic record of the habitual-truancy letter in the student database, a secured school-based server, which shall contain the name(s) of the school staff who made contacts with the parents or guardians before the mailing of the letter, the date of the proposed conference, and the date of the habitual-truancy letter.
-A copy of the original letter shall be maintained by the school.
+- 5. The district shall maintain an electronic record of the habitual-truancy letter in the student database, which shall contain the name(s) of the school staff who made contacts with the parents or guardians before the mailing of the letter, the date of the proposed conference, and the date of the habitual-truancy letter. - 6.

-5. 6.
 If the school has not scheduled the habitual-truancy meeting with the parent or guardian within (5) five days after the date that the notice was sent or, with the consent of the parent or guardian, within (10) ten days after the date that the notice was sent, any subsequent legal referrals regarding the student's truancy cannot be made, per Wis.
-Stat., § 118.16(2)(cg)(3) and § 118.16(5)(a).

-6. 7.
-If the certified or first-class habitual-truancy letter is returned to the school unclaimed by the parent or guardian, the school shall must make diligent efforts to notify the parent or guardian by alternative means, including, but not limited to:

-- a. electronic communication such as email or text message; - b. telephone attempts (including attempts to locate parent by calling emergency contacts on file with the school); - c. a notice sent with the student to the student's current place of residence, if deemed appropriate; or - d. a visit to the home or student's current place of residence by designated school staff.
+Stat., § 118.16(2)(cg)(3) and § 118.16(5)(a). - 7.
+If the certified or first-class habitual-truancy letter is returned to the school unclaimed by the parent or guardian, the school must make diligent efforts to notify the parent or guardian by alternative means, including, but not limited to: - a. electronic communication such as email or text message; - b. telephone attempts (including attempts to locate parent by calling emergency contacts on file with the school); - c. a notice sent with the student to the student's current place of residence, if deemed appropriate; or - a visit to the home or student's current place of residence by designated school staff. - 8.

-7. 8.
 If the parent or guardian does not attend the scheduled habitual-truancy meeting within (10) school days after the letter is sent, the school shall implement the process for student evaluation and services as detailed in the district's truancy plan, per Wis.
 Stat., § 118.16(5).